eventflow/EventFlow/Documentation/GettingStarted.rst

       "MagicNumber": 42
     }

-The event data itself is strait forward as its merely the JSON serialization of an instance of the type ``ExampleEvent`` with the value we defined.
-A bit more interesting is the meta data that EventFlow stores along the event, which is used by the EventFlow event store.
+The event data itself is straightforward as it is merely the JSON serialization of an instance of the type ``ExampleEvent`` with the value we defined.
+A bit more interesting is the metadata that EventFlow stores along the event, which is used by the EventFlow event store.

 .. code-block:: json